TanStack Start React

 Let's test your setup and confirm that Sentry is working correctly and sending data to your Sentry project.

-To verify that Sentry captures errors and creates issues in your Sentry project, add a test button to an existing page or create a new one:
+To verify that Sentry captures errors and creates issues in your Sentry project, add a test button to one of your pages, which will trigger an error that Sentry will capture when you click it:

 Copied